 Crossover rate is the cost of capital at which the net present values of two projects are equal.
-It is the point at which the net present value profile of one project crosses over (intersects) the net present value profile of the other project.
+It is the point at which the NPV profile of one project crosses over (intersects) the NPV profile of the other project.

 Formula and Calculation